 During the Covid-19 emergency, Chiesi also made a significant contribution to the local community with over €3 million in money and goods for hospitals and non-profit organisations in the Parma area and at national level and an overall total of more than €10 million across the Group.

 2. Parma Italian Capital of Culture 2020+21

 As part of its commitment to actively contributing to the social and cultural development

-- Chairman's Statement - Letter from the CEO - 2020 - 2030: The Decade of Action
+- Letter from the CEO - 2020 2030: